 3. Medicine and Healthcare

-- Why Choose This Program?: Healthcare professionals are always in demand globally.
+- Why Choose This Program: Healthcare professionals are always in demand globally.
 Canada’s healthcare system offers numerous opportunities for well-trained doctors, nurses, and medical specialists.

 - Potential Careers: Doctors, surgeons, dentists, pharmacists, and nurses.